Economic policy of the second Trump administration: Stock market

+Trump's economic policies and frequent tariff announcements and pauses spurred market volatility and the emergence of the "Sell America" investment trend on Wall Street.

 On March 9, 2025, Trump declined to say whether his policies could lead to a recession in the United States.
 He said in an interview with Fox News that it would take time to see the payoff from his policies, but that they would ultimately be worthwhile, saying "If you look at China, they have a 100-year perspective.
 We have a quarter.
 We go by quarters, and you can't go by that.
 You have to do what's right."
 In the following days, the S&P 500, Nasdaq-100, and Russell 2000 indices entered corrections, which are defined as a fall in a stock market index of over 10 percent from its peak.
 After Trump's April 2 tariffs, the S&P 500 fell over 10 percent in two days, in its worst week since the COVID-19 recession of 2020.
 Markets worldwide dropped substantially at the same time in response to Trump's tariffs, causing the Russell 2000 to enter a bear market and the U.S. bond market suffered a sell-off resulting from a loss in investor confidence in the stability of the U.S. stock markets.

+Trump has been accused of market manipulation and insider trading, such as during the implementation of the Liberation Day tariffs in April of 2025 when Trump paused most of his tariffs and told his followers on Truth Social to buy stocks ahead of time, quickly reversing the 2025 stock market crash.
+In 2026, financial records revealed that Trump traded more than $200 million in the stock market, leading Democratic lawmakers to accuse Trump of corruption and labeling it a "national security disaster".
+The Washington Post observed that Trump viewed the stock markets as part of Wall Street as a key barometer to economic health.
+During his signing of the Islamabad Memorandum to end the 2026 Iran war, Trump admitted, "I didn't want to see economic catastrophe.
+If you kept this going, that could have happened, but all I know is every time we talked about the possibility of peace, the stock market shot up like a rocket ship."